 - Avoid meetings/contact with contractors and vendors who have arrived or are arriving from China, Hong Kong and Macau at Income premises

-- Staff are encouraged to make arrangements for teleconferences or vide-conferences under such circumstances.
+- Reps are encouraged to make arrangements for teleconferences or vide-conferences under such circumstances.

-- Staff who have come in close contact with relatives and/or friends from China, Hong Kong and Macau are also placed in a 14-day monitoring period
+- Reps who have come in close contact with relatives and/or friends from China, Hong Kong and Macau are also placed in a 14-day monitoring period

-- Staff are to inform their Manager should they come in close contact with people from China, Hong Kong and Macau after 16 Jan 2020.
+- Reps are to inform their Manager should they come in close contact with people from China, Hong Kong and Macau after 16 Jan 2020.

-- Staff’s first day of interaction with the said people is considered Day 0 and you are to return to the office on Day 15.
+- Rep’s first day of interaction with the said people is considered Day 0 and you are to return to the office on Day 15.

-- Staff are required to work from home during the 14-day monitoring period.
+- Reps are required to work from home during this period.

-- Additional actions to be taken by staff who have been placed on a 14-day monitoring period
+- Additional actions to be taken by reps who have been placed on a 14-day monitoring period

-- During this monitoring period, staff are also advised to take the following precautionary actions which are aligned to MOH’s advisory.
+- We issued an advisory on 27 Jan’20 to reps who had travelled to and are returning from China, Hong Kong and Macau to be placed on a monitoring period of 14 consecutive days.
+During this monitoring period, staff are advised to take the following precautionary actions which are aligned to MOH’s advisory.